Scaling Laws of Path dependence

 Varying the Depth

-For a fair comparison across network depths, we want to keep the total number of parameters DD constant as we increase depth.
+For a fair comparison across network depths, we want to keep the total number of parameters constant as we increase depth.

 Lyapunov spectrum